Mitigating Domain Shift in Federated Learning via Intra- and Inter-Domain Prototypes: Methodology

 where $\gamma \sim Beta(\alpha,\alpha)$ with $\alpha \in (0,\infty)$, and $h_j$ is the feature of random data sample $x_j$ from different semantic class on $D_m$.
 This approach increases the diversity within local features and helps prevent overfitting to data specific to a particular domain.
 Similar to Eq.~\ref{eq:localproto}, we denote the augmented prototypes of local client $m^{th}$ as:

 where $\tilde{p}^k_{m}$ denotes the augmented prototypes of $m^{th}$ client belonging to class $k\in K$.
-By learning from the augmented prototypes, the local features become less class-specific, thereby improving the generalization capability of the local prototypes before they are sent to the server and enhancing the robustness of local model training against domain shift.
+By learning from the augmented prototypes, we enable the model to capture robust representations of intra-domain variations, such as lighting or background differences, thereby improving the generalization capability of the local features and enhancing the robustness of local model training against domain shift.
 Subsequently, we utilize $\ell_2$ distance and introduce the Augmented Prototype Alignment (APA) as follows:

 where $h^k_m$ is the local features of $k$ semantic class of client $m$.
 By establishing an alignment between the local representations and the augmented prototypes, we enhance the local feature diversity and avoid overfitting on domain-specific aspects at the intra-domain level.
 Moreover, it enhances the generalization of the model parameters and prototypes when the global model performs the aggregation on the server.
 By integrating the prototypes at intra- and inter-domain levels, our proposed scheme enhances the global model's robustness on multiple domains and alleviates the domain shift.
 We define the overall training objective for each client as follows: